hans/hans.github.com/_posts/2018-03-29-non-academic.md

 Each meeting begins with a five-minute meditation.
 We had an unusually large crowd tonight, and the room was packed as we settled in for our sit.
 A clap from the leader signaled the start of the five minutes, and the room fell silent.

 But that silence tonight was [by no means the absence of sound][2].
-I've been going to these meetings for about 9 months, but somehow never noticed all this noise.
+I've been going to these meetings for about 9 months, but somehow never noticed within the stillness all this *noise*.

 A man behind me pushed air back and forth slowly over tensed vocal cords, singing a high-frequency static like that of a distant sea.
 A girl to my breathed quickly, occasionally voicing little falsetto squeaks.
 In front of me, a man exhaled in quick bursts, like a horse just after a gallop.
 Beneath these solos swayed a textured chorus of *in*s and *out*s, *in*s and *out*s.